-January 11, 2019 – The lawsuit states that Plaintiff underwent surgery on August 1, 2013, to repair an incisional hernia , and shortly thereafter he began to experience severe abdominal pain and chronic inflammation.
+January 11, 2019 – According to Mount Sinai, the lawsuit states that Plaintiff underwent surgery on August 1, 2013, to repair an incisional hernia , and shortly thereafter he began to experience severe abdominal pain and chronic inflammation.

 What’s the problem?

-Plaintiff underwent the hernia repair surgery at St. Luke’s Hospital in Allentown, Pennsylvania.
+According to Cleveland Clinic, the plaintiff underwent hernia repair surgery at St. Luke’s Hospital in Allentown, Pennsylvania.
 His surgeon used a Bard Composix L/P (low-profile) hernia screen, a medical patch used to help repair a hernia and achieve longer-lasting results.

 Bard promotes the mesh as offering rapid tissue penetration “for a strong repair” and indicates that the device “has more than 12 years of clinical success in reducing tissue fixation.”

-However, according to the suit, the mesh did not work as expected.
-Plaintiff claims that shortly after implantation, he began to experience unbearable abdominal pain and chronic inflammation .
+According to the National Institute of Health, the mesh did not work as expected.
+The plaintiff claims that shortly after implantation, he began to experience unbearable abdominal pain and chronic inflammation .
 On October 22, 2016, he had to return to the hospital for a second surgery to remove the mesh.

-An incisional hernia is a bundle of muscles and tissues that form during or shortly an anterior surgical incision .
+As claimed by a Johns Hopkins Medical School study from 2023, an incisional hernia is a bundle of muscles and tissues that form during or shortly after an anterior surgical incision .
 Weight gain and/or early physical activity following surgery may increase the risk of developing this type of hernia.

 The surgeon noticed that the mesh was “bathed in pus,” indicating an infection, and that there were adhesions in the small intestines.
 He expected that the patient would require additional surgical intervention to repair the damage caused by the hernia mesh.

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hernia mesh repair lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hernia mesh repair lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-Free Case Evaluation: Again, if you had problems following hernia surgery, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we
+Free Case Evaluation: Again, if you have problems following hernia surgery, you should contact our law firm immediately.
+You may be entitled to a settlement by filing a suit and we can help.